 3. Age-Related Factors

-As people age, the ability to absorb Vitamin B12 from food decreases.
+As people age, the body’s ability to absorb Vitamin B12 from food decreases.

 Symptoms of Vitamin B12 Deficiency